Monsters In Japan: An Easy Guide To Japanese Demons

 Tengu・てんぐ is one of the best known of all Yōkai.
 They are like “mountain goblins”, often associated with Buddhism.
 In addition, there are mountain shrines and festivals that honor Tengu.
 They are humanlike creatures with wings, having a long, bulbous, red nose, and superlative martial arts skills.
 The kanji for Tengu literally means “celestial dog”.
 Originally, they were demons and symbols of war, but their image changed over time.
 Tengu are still powerful beings, but they’re now seen more as protective spirits, guardians of the forests and mountains.

-Did you enjoy our guide into Japanese folklore?
+Did you enjoy our guide to Japanese folklore?